NeueDarshan/simple_ConTeXt/README.md

 By "commands" we mean TeX/ConTeXt macros, such as `\starttext`.
 By "core" commands we mean those commands defined in the XML interface files ConTeXt comes with.
-There are three features so far for core commands: "browsing", "completions" and "pop-ups".
+There are three features implemented for core commands: "browsing", "completions" and "pop-ups".

 ## Browsing